nolzaj93/NolzProceduralProject/README.md

 ### 1. Store product line, production records, and production statistics in structs.
 ### 2. Save products that can be produced to a text file named ProductLine.csv
 ### 3. Save the production log to a text file name ProductionLog.csv
-### 4. Save the usernames and encrypted passwords to a text file name Users.txt
+### 4. Save the user names and encrypted passwords to a text file name Users.txt
 ### 5. Load data from the files into vectors of structs when the program starts.

 ## Sprint 6 - Quality Analysis